 What Is a Spinal Cord Injury?

-The spine is an incredibly nuanced and complicated part of the body that one has to study their whole lives to be an expert in it, and even then it might not be enough.
+The spine is an incredibly nuanced and complicated part of the body that one has to study their whole life to be an expert in it, and even then it might not be enough.
 Basically, the spine, along with the brain, more or less controls every function your body ever has.
 These are the different parts of the spinal cord:

-- Cervical Cord – Contains the C-1 vertebrae through C-8 cord, and it supplies the nerves for the deltoids, biceps, triceps, wrist extensors and hands.
+- Cervical Cord – Contains the C-1 vertebrae through C-8 cord, and it supplies the nerves for the deltoids, biceps, triceps, wrist extensors, and hands.
 The C-1 is known as the “Atlas” because it supports the globe of the head.
 The cervical cord is located in the neck, and damage here is usually the culprit for many types of paralysis.

 What Are the Different Severities of a Spinal Cord Injury?

-Obviously with so many different parts of the spine, an injury to one part of it means something very different than an injury to another.
+Obviously, with so many different parts of the spine, an injury to one part of it means something very different than an injury to another.
 A SCI in the neck is usually traumatic and has lifelong effects, while injuries to the lumbar region can usually be treated with drugs or physical therapy.
 Even the difference in injury effects from one vertebra to the next is huge.

 - Cervical Cord injury – If an injury occurs in the C-1 through C-4 section, that person usually loses all mobility in their arms and legs, and becomes a quadriplegic (loses function in arms and legs).
 It’s also quite likely that the person will need to use a ventilator, probably for an extended period of time, as breathing becomes extremely difficult.
 Damage to each vertebra from C-5 through C-8 is tetraplegia and it involves different abilities of future function:

-- C-5 injury: Relearn to flex elbows, groom and feed themselves.
-However, someone with damage here would likely need a caregiver for the rest of their lives to assist in bathing, dressing and going to the bathroom.
+- C-5 injury: Relearn to flex elbows, groom, and feed themselves.
+However, someone with damage here would likely need a caregiver for the rest of their lives to assist in bathing, dressing, and going to the bathroom.

-- C-6 injury: Can generally relearn to do everything a healthy human can, but assistive devices for driving, bathing, grooming and feeding themselves.
+- C-6 injury: Can generally relearn to do everything a healthy human can, but assistive devices for driving, bathing, grooming, and feeding themselves.
 They can use the elbow and wrist but need help gripping things.

-- C-7 injury: Some will need assistive devices to write, type and answer the phone.
+- C-7 injury: Some will need assistive devices to write, type, and answer the phone.
 They can extend the elbows but may have trouble gripping things.
-Otherwise people with this injury can live independently.
+Otherwise, people with this injury can live independently.